 The primary purpose of ILAC is to establish an international arrangement between member accreditation bodies based on peer evaluation and mutual acceptance.
 ILAC is the principal international co-operation for:

-The ILAC MRA signatory accreditation bodies assess and accredit conformity assessment bodies against the relevant international standards, including calibration laboratories using ISO/IEC 17025, testing laboratories using ISO/IEC 17025, medical testing laboratories using ISO 15189, inspection bodies using ISO/IEC 17020 and proficiency testing providers using ISO/IEC 17043.
+The ILAC MRA signatory accreditation bodies assess and accredit conformity assessment bodies against the relevant international standards, including calibration laboratories using ISO/IEC 17025, testing laboratories using ISO/IEC 17025, medical testing laboratories using ISO 15189, inspection bodies using ISO/IEC 17020, proficiency testing providers using ISO/IEC 17043 and reference material producers using ISO 17034.
 The results from the accredited conformity assessment bodies of the ILAC MRA signatories are then able to be recognised under the ILAC MRA.

-ILAC promotes the increased use and acceptance of accredited calibration, testing, medical testing and inspection data and results and proficiency testing programs internationally.
+ILAC promotes the increased use and acceptance of accredited calibration, testing, medical testing and inspection data and results, proficiency testing programs and reference materials internationally.
 Industry, governments, regulators and consumers are encouraged to use and accept results from accredited conformity assessment bodies, including in other economies.
 By accepting products across national borders, the need for them to undergo additional testing or inspection in each country into which they are provided is removed.
 Governments and Regulators can therefore take advantage of the ILAC MRA to support the provision of local or national services, such as providing safe food and clean drinking water, providing energy, delivering health and social care or maintaining an unpolluted environment, and further develop or enhance trade agreements.
 Examples of how regulators are using the ILAC MRA can be viewed here.

 As part of its international approach, ILAC provides advice and assistance to organisations from developing economies that are in the process of developing their own accreditation systems.
-These developing organisations are able to participate in ILAC as Associate or Affiliate members, and access the resources of ILAC’s more established members.
+These developing organisations are able to participate in ILAC as Associate members, and access the resources of ILAC’s more established members.